instacart/Snacks/src/components/Buttons/docs/Radio.md

 This component outputs a radio button with an optional label.

-You can define whether the button starts in the pressed on unpressed state through the `isChecked` prop.
-In addition, you can change the checked/unchecked state at any moment after the mount state by redifining the prop `isChecked`.
+You can define whether the button starts in the pressed on unpressed state through the `isSelected` prop.
+In addition, you can change the checked/unchecked state at any moment after the mount state by redifining the prop `isSelected`.

 **Note:** Radio buttons are not supposed to be unselected once pressed.
 If you need that behavior, a button or a checkbox is a better solution.